Alexander Heinle

 Remember: one of the biggest overall goals of onboarding is to make your new hires feel connected and integrated into the company.
 Little steps like paring new hires with an onboarding buddy can go a long way to realizing this.
 Considering that it costs about a third of a new hire’s salary to replace them, high turnover rates due to a lack of this psychological safety quickly add up.

-Simply put, onboarding can be overwhelming for new hires.
 This is why streamlining workflows so that information is delivered piece by piece is vital: it demonstrates to new hires that their psychological wellbeing and understanding of their new role’s duties are the two main priorities of the whole process.

 It also signals that onboarding isn’t a one-and-done deal.
 Instead, it’s a guided journey that helps employees transition into the role, feeling confident and fully prepared to assume their new duties.